 However, there are citizens, architects, artists and planners are working to change that.
 Whether it’s ‘tiny houses’, radically accessible public art spaces or ‘tactical urbanism’, there’s a growing movement devoted to exploring how low-cost, playful, and often impermanent forms of living can improve the lives of city-dwellers in meaningful ways.

-RRR broadcaster and former editor of small footprint living bible Assemble Papers Sara Savage will be joined by a panel of guests, including Mimi Zeiger, Millie Cattlin and Lucinda Hartley, for a discussion of engaged, practical city-making with a sense of play.
+RRR broadcaster and former editor of small footprint living bible Assemble Papers Sara Savage will be joined by a panel of guests, including Mimi Zeiger, Millie Cattlin and Jessica Christiansen-Franks, for a discussion of engaged, practical city-making with a sense of play.
 Self-Made City is part of the Open House Melbourne program: What Would Jane Do?

 Presented in partnership with Open House Melbourne.